A lot of video these days is distributed by streaming, which means that viewers need a persistent internet connection.

 Streaming has its advantages - among other things it removes the need to store hefty files on your own devices - but there are problems too.
 If your internet connection dies, your viewing pleasure does too, and most parents of small children will know the agony that results when Hey Duggee starts buffering at a key moment; and there is also the danger that videos will be taken offline in the future and you won't be able to access them at all.

-Perhaps the easiest way of downloading videos on Mac is to use Parallels Toolbox.
+Another way of downloading videos on Mac is to use Parallels Toolbox.
 This is a software package that combines a wide range of commonly requested functions - including the ability to download videos from Facebook, YouTube, Vimeo and other sites, as shown in this video:

 You can read about Toolbox's various features, and download a seven-day trial, on the company's website.
 But we'll look next at a range of methods that use free software or built-in tools.